Client Successes

 Oddsen v.
 State Farm Fire & Casualty Co.

-Obtained summary judgement and declaration of no duty to defend or indemnify for “failure to render aid” claim relating to heroin overdose claim.
+Attorney Mark Malloy obtained summary judgement and declaration of no duty to defend or indemnify for “failure to render aid” claim relating to heroin overdose claim.

 Rydland v.
 Marina Cliff

-Successfully tried insurance coverage action relating to alleged claim for bodily injury and property damage relating to water intrusion causing mold exposure.
+Mark Malloy successfully tried insurance coverage action relating to alleged claim for bodily injury and property damage relating to water intrusion causing mold exposure.
 Plaintiff demanded $13 million at trial.
 A finding of no duty to defend or indemnify was obtained by post-trial motion.

 Assisted Living Concepts v.
 Siegel Gallagher, Inc.